GerrardYNWA/gerrardynwa.github.io/source/_posts/daily-english-dictation.md

 ### DD-52

-> Martin Luther King, Jr.’s rise as a civil rights leader began in 1955 when he spearheaded the drive to desegregate public buses in Montgomery, Alabama.
+> Martin Luther King, Jr.'s rise as a civil rights leader began in 1955 when he spearheaded the drive to desegregate public buses in Montgomery, Alabama.

+### DD-53

+> Anti-piracy legislation under consideration in Washington has some websites in a tizzy.
+Wikipdia, BoingBoing and Reddit say they’ll have none of it and are blacking out their sites on Wednesday.

+### DD-54

+>